 news | schedule | resources | teams | description | opdracht | vereisten | beoordeling | symposium | contact

 Every team member is individually responsible for the success of the project.
 The team and each of its members have to make sure that the deliverables (cf. below) are finished and submitted in time.
 Each team member should contribute equally to the project.
 Since this course is credited with 7.5 ECTS, this means about 200 working hours per person (1 ECTS relates to 25-30h).
 In order to verify your contributions (both time and quality wise), each member is supposed to keep a logbook.
 This should at least contain the working hours you put in each day, a short description on what you have done, and it should be updated at least once a week (preferably the day before the meeting with the tutor, so he can check your progress before the meeting).
 The form of the logbook has to be dicussed with the tutor who has to make the final decision about it.
 A good possibility that has worked well for many groups in the past is using a Google docs spreadsheet that is accessible by all team members and the tutor.
-Further notice that for the weekly team meetings and the 1st, 4th, and 5th lecture attendance is mandatory.
+Further notice that for the weekly team meetings and the lecture attendance is mandatory.
 Failure to show up can result in a deduction of your final grade or your exclusion from this year's course.
-For the programming, you are requested to use the SVN server of the department for version control.
+For the programming, you are required to use the SVN server of the department for version control.
 Info about this will be given in the 3rd lecture.
+On the Friday in the first week there is a meeting with the Teaching Assistent for the setup of this repository.
 In the middle of the project, there will be a deadline when you have to upload your code to the SVN server, so the teaching assistant can give you comments on coding style and documentation.
 He will also check your final code in order to consider your style and documentation in the final grading.

-In order to promote your team, you are supposed to create an initial website (that will later serve as the website to promote your game).
-This site should at least contain your team's name and a short description of each of the team members.
+In order to promote your team, you are supposed to create an blog/website (that will later serve as the website to promote your game).
+This blog/site should at least contain a page for your team's name and a short description of each of the team members.
 You are free to add further infos, e.g. a team logo, info on the game you want to implement, etc. The team member descriptions shouldn't be a full biography, but rather a short introduction of yourself.
 If you have special skills that will be useful in the game development process (e.g. you are an experience programmer or good at graphics design), you could also mention them.
-For examples, you can check out the websites of last year's teams (click on the team names).
-Notice however that these are the final websites, so some teams have removed their bios or changed the site completely.

 The analysis document is a document describing what game you want to make, how it works, and what kind of technology is been used (or not used): further info (pdf).
 As indicated in the related PDF file: the document should be "nice", meaning it should leave a good first impression when you give it to someone.
 Keep in mind that the results of your project can be the first entry in a portfolio that you will build during your studies and that can help you scoring a job in the gaming industry afterward.